heqin5136/rancher-catalog/templates/gitlab/0/README.md

-# MongoDB
+# Gitlab

 ### Info:

- This template creates MongoDB replica set on top of Rancher.
-Replica set size starts with 3 MongoDB instances, the replica set has the ability to scale up automatically when adding new instances.
+ This template creates Gitlab replica set on top of Rancher.

+ MAINTAINER heqinqin

 ### Usage:

- Select MongoDB from catalog.
+ Select Gitlab from catalog.

- Enter the name of the replica set.
+ Enter the name and Email infomation  of the replica set.

- Click deploy.

- MongoDB can now be accessed over the Rancher network.
+ Gitlab  use mysql and redis , can now be accessed over the Rancher network.